patrickpassosb/Kraken-DaD/tasks/010-kraken-pro-ux.md

 ## 12. AI Agent Instructions

 - **Implementation Workflow:** Use Context7 for library references; keep TypeScript strictness; follow 4-space indent; avoid `any`; prefer small pure helpers for formatting and status mapping.
 - **Communication Preferences:** Keep updates concise; note impacts to schema/serialization if any.
 - **Code Quality Standards:** Kraken terminology, calm copy, no real trading paths; maintain handle naming and React Flow validation.
+- **Tooling Note:** Context7 MCP is not available in this environment; proceed with existing code patterns and document any assumptions made without external references.

 ---